Vegan soup is delicious and so easy to prepare..

 For hundreds of years, the only way to make soup was in a big blackened bubbling kettle.
 While you can still certainly cook your soup in a kettle, the job’s much more easily handled if you take advantage of modern equipment.

-An Instant Pot is an electronic multipurpose device that combines a pressure cooker with digital sensors.
-Instant Pots can handle an incredible assortment of tasks, including:
+An Instant Pot is a multipurpose device that combines a pressure cooker with digital sensors.
+These devices can handle an incredible assortment of tasks, including:

-• Cook in vegetables in minutes and beans in less than a half hour, just like a regular pressure cooker
+- Cook vegetables in minutes and split peas in less than half an hour, just like a regular pressure cooker

-You won’t need to babysit your unit for any of these tasks, since the onboard timer and heat sensors handle everything.
-Given their compact size and multiple functions, there’s no better use of limited counter space than an Instant Pot, and it’s hard to imagine a kitchen appliance that delivers more value for the money.
+You won’t need to babysit your Instant Pot for any of these tasks, since the onboard timer and heat sensors handle everything.
+Given their compact size and multiple functions, there’s no better use of limited counter space than an Instant Pot, and it’s hard to argue that any other kitchen appliance delivers greater value for the money.

 Of all the things an Instant Pot does, it’s most useful when it comes to cooking beans, soups, and stews.
 That’s because in pressure cooker mode, it’ll cook your beans in a fraction of the time needed by a conventional kettle.
 And if you want to make a slow-cooked soup that simmers for hours, an Instant Pot will handle that task just as capably as a slow-cooker.

-If you purchase an Instant Pot or one of its no-name competitors, these cookbooks will interest you:
+If you purchase an Instant Pot or a no-name multi-cooker, these cookbooks will interest you:

 Soups and stews account for a large portion of the recipes in each of these cookbooks.